luismede/luismede/README.md

 <h2 align="center">Hello World 👨‍💻</h2>
 </br>

-  I am a developer and high school student interested in web development, information security, and helping the programming community with my projects.
+  I am a developer and high school student.
+Since 2021, with the goal of creating solutions that change people's lives in some way.
+I currently focus my studies on Javascript, NodeJs, React and Typescript.

-  I started programming in 2021 during the pandemic, and since then, I have continued to study the area to this day.
-I currently focus on my studies in Javascript, NodeJs, Docker, React, Tailwind CSS, Information Security, among other technologies that I use to create web applications.

-  I enjoy working and challenging myself on random projects in my free time.
+I like to challenge myself with innovative projects and new learning experiences.

 ## What I'm Doing